joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

     Install-adserviceaccount webjeagmsa1
     Add-ADGroupmember -identity "luke.geek.nz\WebJEAAdmins" -members (get-adserviceaccount webjeagmsa1).distinguishedname

-Add the WebJEAAdmins group, to the Administrators group of your WebJEA server.
+Add the WebJEAAdmins group to the Administrators group of your WebJEA server.

 #### Configure WebJEA

 Download the latest [release package](https://github.com/markdomansky/WebJEA/releases "WebJEA - Releases") _(zip file)_ onto the WebJEA Windows server

-Extract it, you should have 2 files and 2 folders:
+Extract it, and you should have 2 files and 2 folders:

 * Site\\
 * StarterFiles\\